 - Ph.D., Churchill College, Cambridge University

 Optimization, Modeling and Applications of Operations Research, Complementarity Problems, Data Science, Grid Computation and Numerical Algorithms.

 Faculty Appointments in:

 Industrial and Systems Engineering

-Ferris received the Beale-Orchard-Hays prize from the Mathematical Programming Society and is a past recipient of a NSF Presidential Young Investigator Award, and a Guggenheim Fellowship.
-He serves as co-editor of Mathematical Programming, and is on the editorial boards of SIAM Journal on Optimization, Transactions of Mathematical Software, and Optimization Methods and Software.
+Ferris is a SIAM fellow, an INFORMS fellow, received the Beale-Orchard-Hays prize from the Mathematical Programming Society and is a past recipient of a NSF Presidential Young Investigator Award, and a Guggenheim Fellowship.